SelimPCA/pca-scenery/docs/usage.md

 - Test a given scene with different data sets
 - Shared data for use across multiple tests
-- Have full control over set-up and tear-down methods
+- Have full control over set-up <!-- and tear-down methods -->
 - Use variables and templating in your YAML files
 <!-- - Define custom directives for specialized checks -->

+See the full [manifest specification](./manifest_specification.md) for more details.

 ### Settings